alexankitty/Persona-3-FES-Modding-Guide/docs/source/pcsx2setup.rst

 | |image105|
 | |image106|

--  2. Download the HostFS cheat, and optionally if you’re playing 16:9 the Wide cheat from
+-  2. Download the HostFS cheat
    `here <https://drive.google.com/drive/folders/1QsxslhJpkPKNOz7bgveneFKZ_nf9VzFG?usp=sharing>`__.
+   (There is a 16:9 patch included in the link as well.)
 -  3. Open another file explorer window and navigate to your downloads folder by clicking downloads under the Quick Access area.